njadid/asynch_py/docs/input_output.rst

   {begin datetime}
   {end datetime}

-The datetime are given in ``YYYY-MM-DD HH:MM`` format using the UTC timezone or in unix_time_ format.
+The begin and end datetimes are given in ``YYYY-MM-DD HH:MM`` format using the UTC timezone or in unix_time_ format.

 .. _unix_time: https://en.wikipedia.org/wiki/Unix_time